QasimKhan5x/pasa/README.md

 ## Getting Started

 This project is supposed to be run using [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
+It is designed to be run on any target system.

-You can clone the GitHub URL of this project in the AI Workbench and run the project there.
-You just need to set up the environment and launch the chatbot from the applications section.
-Otherwise, you can run the project locally by following the steps below.
+You can clone the GitHub URL of this project in the AI Workbench and build the project there.
+You also need to add API keys in the secrets section.
+Please use the API keys in the section at the bottom of this document.
+Build the environment in AI Workbench and once it is done, simply launch the chatbot from the applications section.
+It will automatically open up in your default browser.

+Without NVIDIA AI Workbench, you can run the project locally by following the steps below.

 1. Install `python>=3.11` and `requirements.txt`.
 Optionally, install Ollama and `mistral-nemo` to run the `kg_generation.ipynb` notebook.
 2. Setup environment variables in a `.env` file.